$89.99 at Amazon

 The Crane Drop is one of the more inexpensive models we tested at a low list price, but it also uses more electricity than most models (0.02kWh per hour).
 This pushed its estimated lifetime cost a bit higher to $108.
 Just behind this was the Levoit LV600HH.
 It was mid-range both regarding electricity economy (0.015kWh per hour) and list price, resulting in a lifetime estimated cost of $159.

-The Honeywell HCM-350, thanks to its evaporative humidifying technology, has the added cost of replacement wicks (essentially tall sponges).
-These will set you back $8 and must be replaced every 6 months.
+Thanks to its evaporative humidifying technology, the Honeywell HCM-350 has the added cost of replacement wicks (essentially tall sponges).
+These will set you back $8 and must be replaced every six months.
 Combine that with the list price and 0.02 kWh per hour electricity usage, and you have an estimated lifetime cost of $203.

-The Dyson AM10 is certainly not for the budget conscious.
-With its unique "bladeless" fan technology pushing up its list price and an overall power-hungry design, its estimated lifetime cost of $579 is by far the highest we've calculated to date.
+The Dyson AM10 is certainly not for the budget-conscious.
+With its unique "bladeless" fan technology pushing up its list price and overall power-hungry design, its estimated lifetime cost of $579 is by far the highest we've calculated to date.

 — Max Mutter and Steven Tata